Sleeping car: Croatia

 Modern, air-conditioned sleeping cars and couchette cars are part of Croatian Railways rolling stock.
 Croatian sleeping coaches include single, double or 4-bed compartments with washbasin and many additional hygienic accessories.
 Passengers also have catering services at their disposal and are given complimentary breakfast, depending on the type of ticket bought.
-A night train with sleeping carriages included operates on the route between the two largest Croatian towns, Zagreb and Split, and Croatian sleeping coaches are included on the Zagreb-Munich-Zagreb and Zagreb-Zürich-Zagreb EuroNight lines.
+A night train with sleeping carriages included operates on the route between the two largest Croatian towns, Zagreb and Split, and Croatian sleeping coaches are included on the Zagreb-Stuttgart-Zagreb and Zagreb-Zürich-Zagreb EuroNight lines.

 Czech Republic

 Sleeping car services in the Czech Republic are operated by České dráhy and RegioJet. ČD operates them on the Prague - Leipzig - Zürich line, Prague - Linz - Zürich line, Prague - Humenné line and others.
 RegioJet provides them on various trains on the Prague - Košice line.

 France

 Another of the more substantial examples of current European sleeping-car service is the Train Bleu, an all-sleeping-car train.
-It leaves Paris from the Gare d'Austerlitz in mid-evening and arrives in Nice at about 8 in the morning, providing both first-class rooms and couchette accommodation.
+It leaves Paris from the Gare d'Austerlitz station in mid-evening and arrives in Nice at about 8 in the morning, providing both first-class rooms and couchette accommodation.
 The train's principal popularity is with older travelers; it has not won the same degree of popularity with younger travelers.
 Recently, the upper-class coaches (wagons lits) have been sold to foreign railroad companies, so that only couchette cars (1st and 2nd class) and seating coaches remain.
 The Train Bleu is part of the French night service network called Intercités de Nuit.